 I am an Advocate, not an Academician.
-The practical impact of a judgment interests me.
+The practical impact of a Judgment interests me.
 Subramanian Swamy v.
-Union of India, [Writ Petition (Criminal) No. 184 of 2014] (“Swamy”), pronounced recently, is a significant weapon in my hand.
+Union of India, [Writ Petition (Criminal) No. 184 of 2014] pronounced recently, is a significant weapon in my hand.

-Explanation 1 to Section 499 of the IPC reads as, “It may amount to defamation to impute anything to a deceased person, if the imputation would harm the reputation of that person if living, and is intended to be hurtful to the feelings of his family or other near relatives.”
+Explanation 1 to Section 499 of The Indian Penal Code, 1860 reads as, “It may amount to defamation to impute anything to a deceased person, if the imputation would harm the reputation of that person if living, and is intended to be hurtful to the feelings of his family or other near relatives.”

-It was contended by the learned counsel for the petitioners in Swamy that “the width of the Explanation is absolutely excessive as it enables the family members to prosecute a criminal action whereas they are debarred to initiate civil action for damages… Explanation 1 is anomalous and creates a piquant situation which can effortlessly be called unreasonable, for when a civil suit cannot be entertained or allowed to be prosecuted by the legal heirs or the legal representatives, how could they prosecute a criminal offence by filing a complaint?”
+It was contended in Swamy that “the width of the Explanation is absolutely excessive as it enables the family members to prosecute a criminal action whereas they are debarred to initiate civil action for damages… Explanation 1 is anomalous and creates a piquant situation which can effortlessly be called unreasonable, for when a civil suit cannot be entertained or allowed to be prosecuted by the legal heirs or the legal representatives, how could they prosecute a criminal offence by filing a complaint?”

 At ‘first blush’, the SC found the submission ‘attractive’.
 On ‘keener scrutiny’ the submission was rejected: